X-pose/CSV2UV/README.md

 - Selectable output image size.
 - Selectable output format (PNG, BMP, JPG, WEBP).

+## v1.1.0
+### Introduced a new set of features

+- 8192px export size is now supported.
+- Drawing vertices is now optional.
+- The export folder can now be opened directly after export.

 ## Prerequities
 - Windows (recommended) or any OS that can run .NET Core/.NET 8+ executables
 - [.Net 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)